-When I first traveled to Madagascar in 2006 I went straight to Andasibe, the frog capital of the island.
-Here I met a guide from the community-run conservation organization Mitsinjo who suggested I return to the island and help them set up a breeding center to help protect the amphibians found in their forest.
-Though I only intended to stay around 6 months, I ended up living in Andasibe, Madagascar and working on the project for 6 years.
-Today the project helps protect the Critically Endangered frog Mantella aurantiaca from extinction through a managed breeding effort and also works to conduct captive husbandry studies on poorly known frog species so that they are prepared to establish captive populations if needed.
-Below are some photos of the project.
-Enjoy!
+When I first traveled to Madagascar I went straight to Andasibe, the frog capital of the island.
+Here I met a guide from the community-run conservation organization Mitsinjo who suggested I return to the island and help set up a breeding center to protect the amphibians found in their forest.
+Though I only intended to stay around 6 months, I ended up living in Andasibe and working on the project for 6 years.
+Today the project helps protect the Critically Endangered frog Mantella aurantiaca from extinction through a managed breeding effort and also works to conduct research on poorly known frog species.
+Below are some photos of the project, mostly from 2014 and 2015.